 Should you eat vegetable stems?

-Whether or not you should eat vegetable stems depends on the type of vegetable and your personal preferences.
+This depends on the type of vegetable and your personal preferences.
 Some vegetable stems, such as asparagus and broccoli stems, are edible and can be nutritious and delicious when cooked properly.
 Other stems, such as the stems of rhubarb or tomato plants, are not edible and can be toxic.
 It’s always best to research the specific vegetable before eating the stem to ensure it is safe and palatable.

 What foods have edible stems?